Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Proposed Method

 where $\beta_{m}^{(i)}, \beta_{m}^{(j)}$ are the Betti sequence for $m$-th dimension of the $i^{th}$ and $j^{th}$ points respectively.
-The cosine similarity in Eq. \ref{eq:cosine} between the Betti sequences ensures the instilling of topologically-aware information into the neighborhood of the nearest-neighbor graph, derived from the data points.
+The cosine similarity in Eq. \ref{eq:cosine} between the Betti sequences ensures the incorporation of topologically aware information into the neighborhood of the existing neighborhood graph from the data points.

+\begin{remark} BFTC extends the integration of persistent homology to clustering by incorporating Betti numbers up to the data's intrinsic dimension, rather than restricting to $\beta_0$ and $\beta_1$ as in CBN \cite{islambekov2019unsupervised}.
+These Betti numbers across filtration scales, which we term \emph{Betti sequences}, serve as multiscale topological signatures that capture richer structural information across filtration scales.
+By incorporating higher-dimensional Betti numbers and exploiting their multiscale behavior, BFTC provides a richer and more expressive representation of the underlying topology of the data.
+Furthermore, BFTC adopts a more flexible neighborhood construction strategy by supporting both $k$-nearest neighbor and $\varepsilon$-neighborhood graphs, allowing the algorithm to adapt to datasets with sparsity and geometric structures.
+BFTC constructs a \emph{topology-aware weighted graph} and employs spectral clustering, thereby integrating local topological similarity with the global graph structure.
+These enhancements enable BFTC to capture richer topological information and improve cluster separability in datasets containing complex or intertwined structures.